DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Note a vehicle seat configured to be mounted in a vehicle, the vehicle seat comprising: a recliner plate (2) with a recliner (7) attached thereto, the recliner being fixed to a cushion frame (1); a hinge pin (5) configured to cause the recliner to perform a release operation; and a bushing (40) forming a plain bearing that rotatably supports the hinge pin, the bushing being fixed to the recliner plate, the bushing having a block shape with a through hole (40b) which the hinge pin passes through, and the bushing being directly fixed to the recliner plate.
+Note a vehicle seat configured to be mounted in a vehicle, the vehicle seat comprising: a recliner plate (7B) with a recliner (2) attached thereto, the recliner plate being fixed to a cushion-side frame (9); a hinge pin (3) configured to cause the recliner to perform a release operation; and a bushing (81) forming a plain bearing that rotatably supports the hinge pin, the bushing being fixed to the recliner plate, the bushing having a block shape that is not formed from a plate-shaped member and having a through hole (see Figure 1) which the hinge pin passes through, and the bushing being directly fixed to the recliner plate.

 Allowable Subject Matter